KEDuran/Team_Profile_Generator/README.md

 ### Generate Team.html file

-Screenshot that shows the team.html output generated during the demo recording.
+Screenshot that shows the team.html output file that was generated during the demo recording.

 ![Team.html Output](./images/teamHTMLoutput.png)